Tips For Surviving Murph

 Pick a weight vest that is adjustable.
 Why?
 You can vary the load during your training to increase resistance over time.
 External loading with a weight vest is a great way to train for MURPH.
 With an adjustable weight vest you can gradually increase resistance building strength over time.

 Fortunately, we’ve got you covered.
-The Hyper Vest PRO is the best adjustable weight vest on the market.
+You found the home of the new durable 20 pound weight vest developed for MURPH made with black Cordura® fabric.
+The Hyper Vest ELITE adjustable weighted vest includes a reflective YKK zipper making it easy to put it on and take it off quickly.
+It stands up to contract from bars and the ground.
+Preparing for the MURPH challenge has never been better.
+The original patented Hyper Vest PRO is still known as the best adjustable weight vest on the market.
 Its slim profile won’t get in the way of your workout.
-It is made from a wicking, breathable fabric and is highly adjustable.
-And it is the best fitting vest you will ever experience, guaranteed not to bounce, move or chafe.
+Both are made from a wicking, breathable fabric and are highly adjustable.
+Both models are sized making them best fitting weight vests you will ever experience, guaranteed not to bounce, move or chafe.

 While MURPH is one of the toughest workouts you are ever likely to attempt, it is also an awesome experience that you will never forget.
+Take a look at registering for the Murph challenge on the official site to benefit a great cause.
 So enjoy it, relish it and crush it.